software-students-spring2025/1-specification-exercise-robots/README.md

 ## User Requirements

 * As someone who is new to origami, I would like to learn easy origamis step by step.
+* As a beginner to origami, I want to buy proper origami materials easily.
+* As someone learning more about origami, I want to know how hard the project I am making is.
 * As a busy computer science student, I want to spend ten minutes doing origami everyday.
-* As an origami product producer, I am looking for platforms where I can promote new products.
+* As an origami product producer, I am looking for platforms where I can promote my products.
+* As an origami expert, I want to share my knowledge and help others get into origami.
-* Being a engaged man, I would like to create a massive origami work to be shown in my wedding.
+* As an engaged man, I would like to create a massive origami work to be shown in my wedding.
-* As a astrophile, I am trying to create an origami work of the Jupiter but find no existed tutorials.
-I need a place where I can post a message asking for help.
+* As an astrophile, I want to make an origami of Jupiter but find no existing tutorials.
+I need a place where I can ask for help.
-* As a origami lover, I want to buy customized origami materials (other than those that could be found on Amazon).
+* As an origami lover, I want to buy customized origami materials (beyond what's found on Amazon).
+* As a casual origami enjoyer, I want to learn more possible things to make.

 ## Activity Diagrams